 As we watch the news pour in regarding Coronavirus and walk into stores to see products flying off the shelves, it is imperative that shippers and carriers start thinking about the impact this is going to have on the domestic trucking markets.
-Large events and schools are already being cancelled, and the talk of mass quarantines are beginning to be the topic of conversation.
+Large events and schools are already being canceled, and the talk of mass quarantines is beginning to be the topic of conversation.

 China was hit hard when the outbreak hit, but we are already starting to see that manufacturing is up in the region.
-The Port of Los Angeles has been affected with the slow down, but an increase is imminent.
-Drivers are weary of heading into populated areas, leaving shippers wondering how they are going to be able to keep up with demand as usage increases in many verticals.
+The Port of Los Angeles has been affected by the slowdown, but an increase is imminent.
+Drivers are wary of heading into populated areas, leaving shippers wondering how they are going to be able to keep up with demand as usage increases in many verticals.

 Analysts are predicting that the chaos is going to lead to an increase in spot activity and pricing levels that will be similar to the 2018 trucking market.
 With 30% increases in pricing on the horizon, utilizing technology to manage capacity will be essential.
 Ensuring that an organization is managing their current capacity appropriately while tapping into other capacity that is positioned to handle their supply chain needs in the near future is necessary.

-“Drivers are weary of heading into populated areas, leaving shippers wondering how they are going to be able to keep up with demand as usage increases in many verticals.”
+“Drivers are wary of heading into populated areas, leaving shippers wondering how they are going to be able to keep up with demand as usage increases in many verticals.”

-“…tapping into all capacity available will be the key to mitigate the risk of supply shortages or skyrocketing cost.”
+“…tapping into all capacity available will be the key to mitigating the risk of supply shortages or skyrocketing cost.”

 The Emerge team is composed of industry thought-leaders ready to help talk through your capacity challenges in these chaotic times.
 Please don’t hesitate to reach out to set up a consultation to discuss your capacity struggles so we can help you navigate the market and help your company remain above water.